verpassen/python-test/README.md

 -	isris.py : plot a iris mechanism (not finish)
 -	GUI
 	*	LineEdit: A simple gui written in PyQt5
+	*	Bingo: A bingo game GUI written in tkinter
 -	web scraper
 	python scrapper practice , grab novel content and storing them in txt format

 -	path finding
+-	checkio
+	restore the solution that I wrote in Checkio